realityforge/planet_quake/README.md

   * Removed SDL inputs, touch support on mobile works
   * New cl_lazyLoad, 1 for on load lowest quality until displayed, 2 set all to default and try to load from sv_dlURL
   * Offline mode for local and LAN games, just visit quake.games and run the command `\offline` in the console to cache all necessary files to local storage.
 [Google Reference](https://developers.google.com/web/fundamentals/codelabs/offline)
-  * Web-worker dedicated local server for mesh networked gaming.
-TODO: Socks support, replace local server list with nearby clients
+  * Web-worker dedicated local server for mesh networked gaming, game sharing over localized Socks proxy network.
   * Many, many bug fixes

 Coming soon!